Shuja-ud-Daula: Third Battle of Panipat

 After escaping from Delhi due to the murder of his father the Mughal Emperor Alamgir II, the young Prince Ali Gauhar was well received by Shuja-ud-Daula.
-The Nawab of Awadh and the newly appointed Mughal Grand Vizier Shuja-ud-Daula assured Prince Ali Gauhar that he and Najib-ud-Daula would initiate a struggle that would overthrow the Maratha if Prince Ali Gauhar would lead what remained of the Mughal Army against the expanding British East India Company in Bengal.
+The Nawab of Awadh and the newly appointed Mughal Grand Vizier Shuja-ud-Daula assured Prince Ali Gauhar that he and Najib-ud-Daula would initiate a struggle that would overthrow the Maratha Empire if Prince Ali Gauhar would lead what remained of the Mughal Army against the expanding British East India Company in Bengal.

-Shuja's decision about whom to join as an ally in the Third Battle of Panipat was one of the decisive factors that determined the outcome of the war as lack of food due to the Afghans cutting the supply lines of Marathas was one of the reasons that Marathas could not sustain the day-long battle.
-Their forces were weak due to starvation and also fighting facing the sun.

-Shuja was earlier not very sure about whose side should he take before the Third Battle of Panipat.
-Marathas were still further south then and it would have taken them considerable time to reach Shuja's province.
-In spite of His mother was of the opinion that he should join the Marathas as they had helped his father previously on numerous occasions he joined Abdali.
+Shuja's decision about whom to join as an ally in the Third Battle of Panipat was one of the decisive factors that determined the outcome of the war as lack of food due to the Afghans cutting the supply lines of Marathas was one of the reasons that the Marathas could not sustain the day-long battle.
+Their forces were weak due to starvation and were also fighting facing the sun.Shuja was not very sure about whose side should he take before the Third Battle of Panipat.
+The Marathas were still further south then and it would have taken them considerable time to reach Shuja's province.
+In spite of this, his mother was of the opinion that he should join the Marathas as they had helped his father previously on numerous occasions.
+However, in the end, Shuja decided to join Ahmad Shah Durrani.

 As the chosen Grand Vizier of the Mughal Empire, Shuja-ud-Daula commanded a sizeable army of Mughal Sepoy, who cut off the supplies of the Marathas and even defeated them in pitched confrontations during the Third Battle of Panipat and dispatched the Maratha leader Sadashivrao Bhau.

+Abdali wrote to Shuja-ud-Daulah:

+"It is now incontestably known that the addressee is a native of those parts, but that forsaking the conversation and manners of his native land, he has incorporated himself with the inhabitants of Hindustan.
+Whatever has come to pass, is altogether right.
+Whatever has been has been; the future will, by the favour of God, be fortunate.